I’ll be blunt.

 Secondarily, as an attorney who defends immigrants from deportation, I’m disappointed by the lack of attention paid to our broken immigration court system.

-April 1, 2013 represents the 16th year since several bolts fell off the hinges of deportation defense at immigration court.
+This year, April 1, 2017, marks the 2oth anniversary since several bolts fell off the hinges of deportation defense at immigration court.

-Yet, the attempt to address these problems is nowhere to be found in current immigration reform talks.
+Yet, the attempt to address these problems is nowhere to be found in current immigration talks.

-April 1st, in other words, is Immigration April Fools’ Day.
+April 1st, for those of us committed to compassion for immigrants, is Immigration April Fools’ Day.

 As I wrote in Practicing Deportation Defense In The Dark, April 1st has a special meaning, a special ugly meaning, for immigrants, immigrant advocates, and immigration lawyers.